orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Macos.rst

 -  ``tool``: A folder containing useful scripts to test the installation or to uninstall OTB libraries and headers while keeping all the dependencies.

-The applications can be launched from the Mapla launcher.
-If you want to use the otbcli and otbgui launchers, you can initialize your environment with ``source otbenv.profile``.
+If you want to use the otbcli launchers, you can initialize your environment with ``source otbenv.profile``.

 The package can be used to compile other projects using OTB (binaries, libraries and headers are included).
 If you want to build OTB from source using this